arviz-devs/arviz_dashboard/CONTRIBUTING.md

 ## Contributing to ArviZ Dashboard
 The references in this document can be used to build a dashboard template using ArviZ and Panel.
-For a clearer understanding of how you can contribute to the ArviZ Dashboard Project, you can also consult the contributing guide[contributing guide](https://arviz-devs.github.io/arviz/contributing/index.html).
+For a clearer understanding of how you can contribute to the ArviZ Dashboard Project, you can also consult the contributing guide [contributing guide](https://arviz-devs.github.io/arviz/contributing/index.html).

 ### Dashboard Fundamentals
 Currently, we implemented dashboards using Panel + Matplotlib / Bokeh.
 Before designing the dashboard, you probably need to get familiar with